-Pilates teacher and neuromuscular therapist Gigi Tynan on how sea swimming in Ireland can benefit the body and mind.
+Pilates teacher and neuromuscular therapist Gigi Tynan on how Irish sea swimming can benefit the body and mind.

-The ocean has long been revered for its restorative powers – so, why aren’t we jumping in feet first with abandon?
+The ocean has long been revered for its restorative powers – so, why aren’t we jumping in the Irish sea feet first with abandon?

 For pilates teacher and neuromuscular therapist Gigi Tynan, sea swims have become an integral part of her wellness-focused lifestyle.
 In fact, having a dip has become such a source of joy that she wishes more people would take advantage of the seas that surround Ireland.

 While Tynan has swum in the sea on-and-off over the years, she admitted that the extreme cold was always more of a ‘deterrent rather than a draw’.

 “It wasn’t until late last year, when I was going through a difficult time, that this reversed.
 The icy cold waters became my place of calm and I experienced the true transformative capabilities of the sea.

 “This mixture of cold salt water and deep, steady breathing relaxed me in a way little else could; I was addicted,” Tynan said.
 “My external troubles washed away with the icy waters, whilst a euphoric ‘post sea glow’ lifted my mood.
 My mind had clarity, and for those fleeting moments I knew everything would be okay.”